dinhmartin1/society/README.md

 # society
-Many people with different characteristics
+Many people with different characteristics.
+And we will add more people to it.